Dash-CS370/dash-analytics/README.md

 ## Description

-Welcome to Dash Analytics, where you can visualize your data with no code or data skills required.
+Welcome to Dash Analytics, where you can visualize your data with ZERO code or data skills.
 To see this website in production, visit [Dash Analytics](https://dash-analytics.solutions).
 To watch a tour of our platform and software, visit [Dash Analytics Walkthrough](https://drive.google.com/file/d/1zZvENRDF7NT1CA_EdQQcoAjzv-7bfd37/view?usp=drivesdk).

 ## How to Use